 Rise and shine!
 Lots to see and do today, all on foot or by Uber.
 Head to Small Point Cafe for a coffee or tea and slice of quiche for breakfast.
 This cozy little coffee shop is perfect for catching up on your social media or just people watching.

-Walk over to the Alex and Ani Ice-City Center/Skating Rink and take on the ice.
-This is a great way to get your blood pumping for the huge hills we will be climbing later.
+Walk over to the BankNewport City Center and take on the ice.
+Ice skating is a great way to get your blood pumping for the huge hills we will be climbing later.
 Be sure to snap some pictures of the Providence River and the cute little bridges while you are downtown.

 Saturday Afternoon: Get Your Art On